at fifty-five, Larkin leaked

 Helen started to follow the elf, and then she turned back.
 “Can I just say,” she said.
 They looked at her again.

-“Yeah, Happy Christmas,” they said, raggedly but agreeably.
+Helen followed the elf out of the door.
 The speaker was playing Fairytale of New York by the Pogues and Kirsty MacColl.

 Clip from video for Fairy Tale of New York | Image: YouTube